IShumihin/MegaplanAuth/README.md

 ### Django auth from [Megaplan](https://megaplan.ru/)

-Add MEGAPLAN_AUTH_HOST in you settings.py and set megaplan url
+- Add MEGAPLAN_AUTH_HOST in you settings.py and set megaplan url
+- Add 'MegaplanAuth.MegaplanAuthBackends' in you AUTHENTICATION_BACKENDS

 #### Options
 MEGAPLAN_AUTH_GREATE_USER(default: True) - create a new user if the user is not found but it authorization